New Sydney Place

 In July 2022, a co-design workshop provided an opportunity for the community to discuss ideas and develop plans for a more inclusive and accessible neighbourhood.

-Due to the strong support for tackling through traffic, the council announced in November 2023 that a through traffic restriction trial would be put in place on Sydney Road (at its junction with New Sydney Place) for a minimum of six months ahead of the wider programme.
+Due to the strong support for tackling through traffic, the council announced in November 2023 (B&NES) that a through traffic restriction trial would be put in place on Sydney Road (at its junction with New Sydney Place) for a minimum of six months ahead of the wider programme.

-Last updated in April 2024
+Last updated in July 2025

 What is an LTN?